Are Your Online Accounts Protected?

-How do we stay secure in this password crazy environment?
+How do we stay secure in this password-crazy environment?
 We all know the basics by now.
-Always use at least 8 characters including numbers and symbols.
+Always use at least 10 characters including numbers and symbols.
 Don’t use names, birthdays, pet names, or really anything that makes sense to anyone other than maybe yourself in a very cryptic way.
 And, very importantly, don’t use the same credentials for multiple sites or apps.

 Taking a few more simple steps with your credentials can really up your security game:

-1. Turn on 2FA – 2FA stands for Two Factor Authentication.
+MFA stands for Two Factor Authentication.
 We all use it for banking and financial sites.
-Many other sites will allow you optionally turn it on.
-For instance, your gmail account which may seem not the critical depending on how you use it, has a spot in settings to turn it on.
+Many other sites will allow you to optionally turn it on.
+For instance, your Gmail account which may seem not critical depending on how you use it has a spot in settings to turn it on.
 It texts you a code, and each time you sign in, you have to use your password and a code.
-The thing is, your gmail may actually be important.
-It may even have emailed credit card statements, bank statements and other items.
+The thing is, your Gmail may actually be important.
+It may even have emailed credit card statements, bank statements, and other items.
 Other programs like LogMein, Amazon, and even Facebook have options to turn on 2FA.

-2. Change your password – It is rare for ecommerce shopping sites, social sites and even many financial sites to make you change your password.
+It is rare for eCommerce shopping sites, social sites, and even many financial sites to make you change your password.
 It is possible you have had the exact same password for years on many of these sites.
 It is a good idea to periodically change these even though not required.
 Many past password breaches have been in the wild, but not taken advantage of for months or even years.
 Implementing a process where you change your password by choice on these sites every three to six months will help keep you secure.

-5. Use a password vault program or app – People often ask me if these are safe.
+People often ask me if these are safe.
 My answer is always that they are safer than the alternative.
 If you don’t have a method for tracking and securing passwords, you tend not to make them complex and secure.
 With a password vault, you always have a record of your passwords.
 Most password vault software companies encrypt your credentials so that even they cannot read them.
-I use Keeper by Keeper Security.
+I personally use Keeper, by Keeper Security.